raspberrypilearning/physical-computing-guide/gpio-plus-and-pi2.md

 # An introduction to GPIO and physical computing on the Raspberry Pi

 One powerful feature of the Raspberry Pi is the row of GPIO (general purpose input/output) pins along the top edge of the board.
-Models A+, B+ and Pi 2 have 40 pins that look like this:
+Models A+, B+, and Pi 2 have 40 pins that look like this:

 ![GPIO pins](images/gpio-pins-pi2.jpg)